Baluthegoat/CSF101-CAP02-PYGAME/README.md

 ![Screenshot from 2023-11-19 15-43-46](https://github.com/Baluthegoat/CSF101_CAP3_Testcase/assets/141105500/7a65191c-c31b-4c5e-a727-3ff0ed5bc232)

 ## Test Result
-All the test get the passed result and the game code is perfect.
+All the test get the passed and the game code is perfect.
 Moreover the game is bug-free.

 ![Screenshot from 2023-11-17 23-02-31](https://github.com/Baluthegoat/CSF101_CAP3_Testcase/assets/141105500/ec2e4eca-eae9-4710-87fa-176c4a6cbec3)